 2.2 The posts of Commodore, Vice Commodore, Rear-Commodore (House), and Rear-Commodore (Sailing) shall not be held for any period greater than three years at any one time.

-2.3 The Secretary, with the Administrator and the Treasurer, shall: Keep a register of Club members’ names and addresses; conduct the correspondence of the Club; keep custody of all Club documents; keep full minutes of all Meetings of the Club and the General, Sailing, House, Social and sub- Committees which shall be confirmed by the appropriate Chairman upon the agreement of the Club or the Committee at the next following meeting of the Club, Committee, or sub-Committee; maintain any such certificates or registrations, and complete such non-financial returns, as may be required by law.
+2.3 The Secretary, with the Administrator and the Treasurer, shall: Keep a register of Club members’ names and addresses; conduct the correspondence of the Club; keep custody of all Club documents; keep full minutes of all Meetings of the Club and the General, Sailing, House, and any other sub- Committees which shall be confirmed by the appropriate Chairman upon the agreement of the Club, Committee or sub-Committee at the next following meeting of the Club, Committee, or sub-Committee; maintain any such certificates or registrations, and complete such non-financial returns, as may be required by law.

 2.4 The Treasurer shall: Cause such books of account to be kept as are necessary to give a true and fair view of the state of the finances of the Club; cause all returns as may be required by law in relation to such accounts to be rendered at the due time; cause the Club accounts to be made up to the 30th September each year; cause to be prepared, examined and printed every year a statement of receipts and expenditure and a balance sheet, which shall be submitted to the Club at the next Annual General Meeting.
 A copy of the same shall be sent to every member, together with the notice convening such a meeting.
 The Treasurer shall also administer such insurance policy or policies as may be needed fully to protect the interests of the Club, its Officers and members.